A short biography of Leonard Motler, English anarchist, deaf mute and activist against the First World War.

 “All honour to Leonard Motler”. - Nicolas Walter, The anarchist past, p.205

-Leonard Augustine Motler was born in Eccles, Lancashire in 1888, the son of Joseph & Bertha Motler, a pattern card maker and a tobacconist.
+Leonard Augustine George Bernard Motler was born in Eccles, Lancashire in 1888, the son of Joseph & Bertha Motler, a pattern card maker and a tobacconist.
 At the age of five he lost his hearing, probably because of something like scarlet fever or measles.
-He was sent to the Roman Catholic St. John’s Institution for Deaf and Dumb at Boston Spa in Lincolnshire and learnt the trade of printer and typographer.
+He was sent to the Roman Catholic St. John’s Institution for Deaf and Dumb at Boston Spa in Yorkshire and learnt the trade of printer and typographer.
 In 1911 he was still in Lancashire working as a printer, but he must moved to London shortly after.
 He became attracted to the socialist movement, contributing to Clarion, the socialist paper edited by Robert Blatchford.

 Disgusted by the stance of most socialists towards the First World War, he gravitated towards the anarchist movement in London.
 He had already been contributing articles to the anarchist paper Freedom for several years before the War.
 He became one of the printers of Freedom.
 He also established contact with the movement led by Sylvia Pankhurst in East London, which stabilised its name as the Workers Socialist Federation in July 1918, having gone through several name changes.
 Sylvia was introduced to Motler by Theodore Rothstein ( A Lithuanian German Jew, Rothstein was a member of the Social Democratic Federation and its successor the British Socialist Party as well as being a supporter of the Bolshevik faction within the Russian Social Democratic Party.
 He lived in Clapton Square in Hackney).